-Tartan at the ready — the 260th birthday of Scotland's national poet is fast approaching.
+Tartan at the ready — the 261st birthday of Scotland's national poet is fast approaching.
+25 January is on a Saturday this year, so you can expect some pretty lively parties going on until the wee hours.
 We've compiled the very best places to raise a dram and otherwise pay tribute to good old Rabbie Burns on Burns Night in London this year.

 Burns Night at The Ceilidh Club

 Eating, drinking, dancing, piping and poetry are all promised at The Ceilidh Club's Burns Night celebrations, spread across three weekends.

 Traditional Scottish fare is served up, buffet-style throughout the evening to keep your energy up for twirling.
 There's the traditional Address to a Haggis and Robert Burns buffs can even apply to perform a poem or song.
 Best brush up on your Selkirk Grace, then.
 The event finished with a rendition of Auld Lang Syne.